MTD for Income Tax Self Assessment: What are the thresholds?

 14. What’s the MTD for VAT threshold?

 16. I’m new to self-employment and/or rental income from property.
 I know my income will be over £50,000 (as of April 2026, or £30,000 as of April 2027).
-Do I have to register for MTD ITSA?
+Do I have to register for MTD for Income Tax?

-From April 2027, this threshold will be lowered to £30,000, so those earning £30,001 and above will need to sign-up for MTD ITSA from that date.
+From April 2027, this threshold will be lowered to £30,000, so those earning £30,001 and above (and who are registered for Self Assessment) will need to sign-up for MTD for Income Tax from that date.

 However, this requirement was discarded by the government in late 2022.